How can you Change the Location of OST File in Outlook?

 Read time 9 minutes

-For an Exchange account, the size of the OST file is not subject to size limits on a server, but due to limited space of a hard disk drive, you may require moving the OST file to a different location.
-Fortunately, there are multiple methods that help you to move the OST files manually without changing the original setting of the associated Outlook account.
+For an Exchange account, the size of the OST file is not a concern on a server, but due to the limited space of a hard disk drive, users need to move the OST file location.
+Therefore, in this article, we will discuss the multiple methods to change the OST file location manually without altering the original setting of the associated Outlook account.

 Instant Solution